thin-edge/thin-edge.io/docs/src/operate/c8y/restart_device.md

 tags: [Operate, Operation, Cumulocity]
 ---

-If your device is running thin-edge.io, you can restart it from the cloud.
+If your device is running %%te%%, you can restart it from the cloud.

 ### Cumulocity IoT